vEnhance/web.evanchen.cc/input/olympiad.md

 - <b>Introduction to Functional Equations</b> {{ handout_link_src("FuncEq-Intro") }}
   An introduction to functional equations for olympiad students.
+  An updated version appears as Chapter 3 of [OTIS Excerpts][excerpts].

 - <b>Lagrange Multipliers Done Correctly</b> {{ handout_link_src("LM") }}
   This is a description of the conditions necessary to